corrni/sketch-viewer/README.md

 - Umm... what is the `Artboard.isArtboard` flag used for?
 It was true in all entries, and seemed superfluous to me.
 - Apollo has tooling to auto-generate types from a GraphQL schema.
-I got a few errors when I tried to use it with the Sketch API (see screenshot), but I want to try and get it to work of these days --static typing is one thing, but having the API itself inform the type-checker is really cool!
+I got a few errors when I tried to use it with the Sketch API (see screenshot), but I want to try and get it to work one of these days --static typing is one thing, but having the API itself inform the type-checker is really cool!

 Apollo codegen error ("spurious results")
 ![](./apollo-codegen-error.png)